project-sunbird/sunbird.org-docs/developer-docs/installation/install_mobile_setup.md

 	**run** ionic cordova platform add android**

 ### Cordova-plugin-sunbirdsplash
 This plugin displays and hides a splash screen during application launch.
-To change the splash screen and splash image, go to sunbird-mobile/resources/android/splash and update the **drawable-ldpi-splash.png**
+To change the splash screen and splash image, go to SunbirdEd-mobile/resources/android/splash and update the **drawable-ldpi-splash.png**

-To update your required splash.png file and sunbird-mobile/resources/android/icon update **drawable-ldpi-icon.png ** to your required **icon.png file ** in resource folder and  run **ionic cordova run android**.
+To update your required splash.png file and SunbirdEd-mobile/resources/android/icon update **drawable-ldpi-icon.png ** to your required **icon.png file ** in resource folder and  run **ionic cordova run android**.
 This generates the resource files for this platform and splash image and splash screen automatically changes and is added in config.xml file.

 **App Name** is in **sunbird.properties**, change the app name to required name

-- Run the following command to install this plugin in Sunbird-mobile:
+- Run the following command to install this plugin in SunbirdEd-mobile:

     ionic Cordova plugin add [https://github.com/project-sunbird/cordova-plugin-sunbirdsplash.git](https://github.com/project-sunbird/cordova-plugin-sunbirdsplash.git)